Castle in the Sky: English dubs

-The first English dub of Castle in the Sky was produced by an unknown party, (Note: The company responsible for producing the 1987 dub of Castle in the Sky is as yet undetermined.
+The first English dub was produced by an unknown company in Hollywood.
+(Note: The company responsible for producing the 1987 dub of Castle in the Sky is unknown.
 This dub is sometimes referred to as the "Streamline dub", which led to a misconception that it was produced by Streamline Pictures themselves.
 Others attribute the dub to a company called "Magnum".
-However, the dub was commissioned by Tokuma Shoten and licensed to Streamline for distribution in North America, and Streamline representative Fred Patten reports that it was originally produced for Japan Airlines as on-board entertainment on international flights.
-According to Streamline co-founder Carl Macek, Tokuma Shoten had outsourced its production to an unnamed company in Hollywood.) and was first screened in Hong Kong on June 26, 1987.
-It was licensed between 1989 and 1991 by the then-new Streamline Pictures for distribution in North American markets.
-An edited version of this dub briefly aired on UK television.
+However, the dub was commissioned by Tokuma Shoten and licensed to Streamline for distribution in North America.
+Fred Patten, a representative for Streamline, reported that it was originally produced for Japan Airlines as on-board entertainment on international flights.
+According to Streamline's co-founder Carl Macek, Tokuma Shoten had outsourced its production to an unnamed company in Hollywood.)
+It was first screened in Hong Kong on June 26, 1987, with Chinese subtitles, earning around in three months at the box office.
+It debuted in the United States on July 14, 1987, at the Los Angeles Animation Celebration.
+The dub was screened at the London Film Festival in November, and an edited version briefly aired on television in the United Kingdom.
 (Note: The 1987 dub was aired by ITV in some regions of the eastern UK.
 This airing was altered from the original, with some scenes being cut, and the film being listed on programs as Laputa: The Flying Island.)
-In addition to distribution rights, Streamline would go on to dub two other Studio Ghibli films in-house: My Neighbor Totoro and Kiki's Delivery Service (1989).
+The film was licensed for theatrical distribution in North America in 1989 by the then-new Streamline Pictures; the release was relatively limited, and its box office earnings are unknown.

-The English dub produced by Disney was recorded in 1998 and planned for release on video in 1999, but the release was postponed after Princess Mononoke did not perform well in North American theaters.
-The film premiered at the New York International Children's Film Festival on February 2, 2000.
-It was released on home video in North America on April 15, 2003, alongside a rerelease of Kiki's Delivery Service and Spirited Away (2001).
-Due to the possible confusion of the title with the Spanish phrase la puta – literally 'the whore' – the film was released as simply Castle in the Sky in North America.
-The film was released by Buena Vista on Blu-ray in North America on May 22, 2012.
-Shout!
-Factory and GKIDS re-issued the film on Blu-ray and DVD on October 31, 2017.
-Both the original Japanese version and the 2003 English dub were made available for streaming when the rights to Studio Ghibli's filmography were acquired by Netflix in 2020.
+Following the distribution deal struck between Tokuma Shoten and Disney in 1997, which included terms for the dubbing and international release of all Studio Ghibli films, a second English dub was produced.
+Well-known actors were cast, including James Van Der Beek (Pazu), Anna Paquin (Sheeta), and Mark Hamill (Muska).
+Due to the possible confusion with the Spanish phrase la puta – literally 'the whore' (Note: Miyazaki stated that he had not been aware of this meaning during the production, and only later learned that Jonathan Swift had named the island in Gulliver's Travels (1726) ironically.) – the film was re-titled simply to Castle in the Sky.
+After its completion in 2000, it premiered at the New York International Children's Film Festival on February 4.
+However, following the poor performance of Princess Mononoke in North American theaters, the intended nationwide theatrical release was canceled, and the home media release was postponed.